YoGift

 Jamie has always been hugely grateful for the practice of yoga and its teachings, and YoGift gives us all the opportunity to offer our gratitude in a tangible and meaningful way.

-Hi, I’m Sandy, an Ambassador for Yogift and accountable for Corporate Social Responsibility and Relationship Management.
+Hi, I’m Sandy, an Ambassador for YoGift and accountable for Corporate Social Responsibility and Relationship Management.

 As a Yogi of British Indian origin, I’ve witnessed the polarities of poverty between the Western and Eastern world.